lostisland/faraday-em_http/README.md

 This adapter can be used to make parallel requests using EventMachine.

-The major difference between this and [EMSynchrony](https://github.com/lostisland/faraday-em_synchrony) is that it does not use fibers.
+The major difference between this and [Faraday Em::Synchrony adapter](https://github.com/lostisland/faraday-em_synchrony) is that it does not use fibers.

 **Error handling and responses have a slightly different behaviour and structure in some cases.
 Please run thorough testing scenarios, including connection failures and SSL failures**